The Jay Z-curated Made in America Festival returns to Philadelphia on Labor Day weekend with Cardi B and Travis Scott slated to headline.

 Access to the venue is limited strictly to ticket-holders, who will be subject to searches before being permitted inside the venue to ensure the enjoyment and safety of everyone at the festival.
 Ticket holders should be prepared for additional searches inside the venue at the discretion of festival security staff.
 Spectators are strongly discouraged from carrying bags, backpacks, or satchels of any kind.
 All bags are subject to search.
-If you are attending the festival activities, make a plan regarding driving, public transit, parking, supervision of children and wearing comfortable attire.
+Those planning to attend festival activities should plan ahead regarding driving, public transit, parking, supervision of children and wearing comfortable attire.

-Leave no bags or items unattended.
-In an emergency or to report a suspicious person, activity or item (a backpack, a package, a container), notify a police officer immediately or call 9-1-1.
-Do not try to open, move, cover or touch a suspicious item.
+Bags and other items should never be left unattended.
+In an emergency, or to report a suspicious person, activity or item (a backpack, a package, a container), attendees can notify a police officer immediately or call 9-1-1.

 Items allowed inside the venue include:

-- Factory-sealed plastic water bottles 1 per person up to 1 liter
+- Factory-sealed plastic water bottles, one per person up to 1 liter

-- Empty plastic water containers 1 per person up to 64 ounces for re-use at water refill stations (drinking water will be available for purchase and there will be water stations for re-filling bottles)
+- Empty plastic water containers, one per person up to 64 ounces for re-use at water refill stations (drinking water will be available for purchase and there will be water stations for refilling bottles)

 - One small non-framed backpack or bag subject to search and re-search (all searched bags will be tagged following search)